typedb/typedb-docs/02-clients/java/02-java-install.md

 ---
 pageTitle: Client Java installation
-keywords: typedb, client, java, install, repository
+keywords: typedb, client, driver, java, install, repository
 longTailKeywords: typedb java client, typedb client java, client java, java client
-Summary: Tutorial for TypeDB Client Java.
+Summary: Installation guide for TypeDB Java Driver.
 ---

-## Installation
+# Installation

-### Prerequisites
+## Prerequisites

 To use the Java Driver, you need a compatible version of TypeDB Server running.
-Please see the [Compatibility Table](03-java.md#version-compatibility) to check what version do you need, depending on the TypeDB server version being used.
+Please see the [Compatibility Table](01-java-overview.md#version-compatibility) to check what version do you need, depending on the TypeDB server version being used.

-### Add a repository with TypeDB Java client to Maven
+## Add a repository with TypeDB Java Driver/Client to Maven

 Add the code below to the `pom.xml` file in your Maven project.